 How to Use Laundry Sizing for Ironing

 While starch can be applied to fabrics and allowed to dry before ironing, you will have better results with sizing if you spray small areas of the garment just before ironing.
-Hold the sizing can or bottle about eight to ten inches away from the fabric and spray with a light even coating.
+Hold the sizing can or bottle about eight to ten inches away from the fabric and spray with light even coating.

 Iron the area following the recommended iron temperature setting for the fabric type.
 Then move to the next area.
 Allow the ironed garment to cool and dry completely before wearing or storing to avoid excessive wrinkling.

-Other Uses Of The Term Sizing
+Other Uses of the Term Sizing

 - A form of sizing is used during the manufacturing of paper to reduce liquid absorbency.
 The addition of sizing allows inks and paints to remain on the surface of the paper rather than being absorbed.
-This is particularly important when printing wallpaper, art and reading materials.
+This is particularly important when printing wallpaper, art, and reading materials.